It wasn't working.

 It went reflectively tangential from there, with The Doors' "Light My Fire" inserting itself as my earworm du jour.

-So I gave up and pondered the symbolism of flame, queuing up a mental flame homage that flickered rapid-fire through my brain.
-Fire: instrument of terror; harbinger of destruction; symbol of passion, chaos and war; one of the four classical elements and five Chinese, Hindu and Wiccan elements.
+So I gave up and pondered the symbolism of flame, queuing up a mental homage that flickered rapid-fire through my brain.
+Fire: instrument of terror; harbinger of destruction; symbol of passion, chaos and war; one of the four classical elements.
 Prometheus!
 Yahweh in a burning bush!
 Flaming tongues of the Holy Spirit!
+Beavus and Butthead!
 Fire images fueling poetry, literature and visual arts.
-Scholarly exploration in the fields of anthropology focused on fire and the December 2012 issue of Smithsonian Magazine with its fire theme.
+Scholarly exploration in the fields of anthropology focused on fire, and the December 2012 issue of Smithsonian Magazine with its fire theme.

 My first exposure to the notion of eternal flaming came (no, not from the Internet) from the grave site

 We weren't the only ones who stopped by.
 According to various sources some 50,000 people visited per day in the year immediately following Kennedy's burial, and more than 16 million people in the first three years afterward, for a total of more than 7 million visitors by 1971.
 Count me in those totals.